ryanbressler/CloudForest/README.md

  certain types of features that contribute to over-fitting including unique identifiers and sparse features

  ```
+   -ace=0: Number ace permutations to do.
+Output ace style importance and p values.
    -permute: Permute the target feature (to establish random predictive power).
    -contrastall=false: Include a shuffled artificial contrast copy of every feature.
    -nContrasts=0: The number of randomized artificial contrast features to include in the feature matrix.